MA Program Overview

-All MA students are expected to attend our weekly Computation Workshop, where advanced scholars and invited guests present drafts of their research for critique and discussion.
+All MA students in the program are expected to attend our weekly Computation Workshop, where advanced scholars and invited guests present drafts of their research for critique and discussion.

 All MA students may participate in an optional summer practicum between their first and second year, with internships drawn from academic and professional organizations.
 Our Director of Career Services will help you find and secure those positions.
 International students will not require any additional visa permissions, and they do not draw on their three years of work eligibility after they graduate.